KollihTheGuruh/binary_trees/README.md

 Where tree is a pointer to the root node of the tree to measure the balance factor If tree is NULL, return 0

+15. Is full
+mandatory
+Write a function that checks if a binary tree is full

+Prototype: int binary_tree_is_full(const binary_tree_t *tree);
+Where tree is a pointer to the root node of the tree to check If tree is NULL, your function must return 0